Get started with brX Content integration

-If you navigate to the Experience Manager app, you will find a brX SaaS channel pre-populated there.
-That channel powers a sample SPA, maintained and hosted by Bloomreach.
-The SPA makes use of your account’s pre-populated configuration, through the Page Delivery API, such that you can manage content and configuration of that channel through the brX UI.
+If you navigate to the Experience manager app, you will find a "BrX SaaS" channel pre-populated there.
+That channel powers a reference SPA, maintained and hosted by Bloomreach.
+The reference SPA makes use of your account’s pre-populated configuration, through the Delivery API, such that you can manage content and configuration of that channel through the brX UI.
 Try it out!

 We expect the first thing a new brX developer might want to do is to get started with their own frontend application.
-To do so, retrieve a copy (git clone) of the sample SPA, so you can run it locally and make and test your changes.
-Check the SPA’s README for instructions on how to run it locally.
-By using a clone of the sample SPA, you don’t have to worry much about the brX configuration just yet, so you can get acquainted with the SPA SDK used by the SPA, as well as the Page Delivery API output.
+To do so, retrieve a copy (git clone) of the reference SPA, so you can run it locally and make and test your changes.
+Check the reference SPA’s README for instructions on how to run it locally.
+By using a clone of the reference SPA, you don’t have to worry much about the brX configuration just yet, so you can get acquainted with the SPA SDK used by the SPA, as well as the Delivery API output.

-For the local SPA to work, you need to tell it how to access the back-end (Page Delivery API), and in order to be able to manage content and configuration of your SPA, you need to tell brX how to load your local SPA into the Experience Manager.
+For the local SPA to work, you need to tell it how to access the back-end (Delivery API), and in order to be able to manage content and configuration of your SPA, you need to tell brX how to load your local SPA into the Experience Manager.
 The former is done through the SPA’s .env file.
-The Page Delivery API base URL will look like <your-brx-host>/site/api/brxsaas/page.
-The latter is done by creating a new Development project in the Projects app, associating the desired channel(s) with it and setting a project- or user-specific “SPA URL” for the Experience Manager to load.
+The Delivery API's Pages endpoint base URL will look like <your-brx-host>/delivery/site/v1/channels/brxsaas/pages.
+The latter is done by creating a new Development project in the Projects app, associating the desired channel(s) with it and setting a project- or user-specific “SPA URL” for the Experience manager to load.

 Channel configuration is accessed and updated through the Site Management API.
-You can access it at <your-brx-host>/management/site/v1/channels, and you need to use basic authentication, using the credentials of a developer user.
+You can access it at <your-brx-host>/management/site/v1/channels, and you need to obtain and use an authorization token.
 You can explore the Site Management API through this URL: <your-brx-host>/management/site/v1/api-docs.
 Your changes to the channel configuration will be associated with the developer project created when setting up your local SPA, and you must select that project when previewing your changes in the Experience Manager.

 The Document Type Editor links changes to document types with an in-progress developer project.
 At this time, only one developer project at a time may include document type changes.